AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostEffectiveEnvironmentInputs.md

 You may use any kind of normalization techniques, including:

+* Z-score Normalization (Standardization)

 * Minimum-Maximum Scaling

-* Standardization (Z-score Normalization)

 * Batch Normalization